 Registered Nurse Applicants.
 Graduates from diploma and associate degree nursing programs are eligible for admission.
-Requirements for admission include: transcripts from all academic institutions and proof of registered professional nurse licensure.
+Requirements for admission include:

+transcripts from all academic institutions and proof of registered professional nurse licensure.
 Further inquiries should be directed to the College of Nursing.

-Through a series of nursing examinations and clinical validation, a registered nurse student may demonstrate current nursing knowledge and earn credits in nursing.
+Through the Clinical Decision-Making Assessment, a registered nurse student may demonstrate current nursing knowledge and earn credits in nursing.
 Specific policies and procedures may be obtained through the College of Nursing.
 Credit by examination is available through the College of Arts and Sciences for non-nursing courses.
 See the section on Registered Nurses, below.